SharonLutz/pleiotropy/README.md

 ```

 #### Example 2
-For a given gene or collection of SNPs (i.e X), one can test if this region is associated with 2 normally distributed phenotypes (i.e. Y) adjusting for one covariate (i.e. Z) in the given example dataset called dataG.
+For a given gene or collection of SNPs (i.e. X), one can test if this region is associated with 2 normally distributed phenotypes (i.e. Y) adjusting for one covariate (i.e. Z) in the given example dataset called dataG.
 The code below runs this analysis.

 ```
 library(pleiotropy)